When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 (below) Mishima with Noh theatre mask

-Because of my interest in Japanese literature that had started back when I was working at the Times, I had read three of Yukio Mishima's books, two of which Confessions of a Mask and Forbidden Colors had strong gay themes.
+Because of my interest in Japanese literature, which had started back when I was working at the Times, I had read three of Yukio Mishima's books, two of which Confessions of a Mask and Forbidden Colors had strong gay themes.
 Mishima, who was bisexual, or perhaps a married gay man, had killed himself in 1970 after an abortive coup attempt by his private militia.
 His final work, a tetralogy entitled The Sea of Fertility began coming out in the U.S. in '72.

 The overall theme of the four volumes is the fading of the old Japan from the first decade of the 20th century through the aftermath of World War II.
 The story concerns two male high school classmates, one of whom is deeply infatuated with the other.
 After the early death of his friend the grieving survivor discovers him reborn three more times and obsessively spies on him through each new life.

-1981 edition with cover by Mel Odom
+(right) 1981 edition with cover by Mel Odom

 Patrick White, an openly gay Australian writer, won